 The Callaway Apex MB Iron features a blend of muscle-back design refined with modern features, crafted with 1025 carbon steel for an exceptional feel.

-I was impressed with the Apex MB’s precision and control during my testing.
+We were impressed with the Apex MB’s precision and control during our testing.
 It has an impressive shot control, resulting in a tight dispersion.

 However, these irons are not universal.
 They require considerable skill and are most suitable for Tour Pro to scratch golfers who need maximum feel, feedback, and workability.